Share on Social Media

 Configure Linux Firewall:

-OpenLiteSpeed uses port 8088/tcp for websites and port 7080/tcp for its web admin console.
+This web server uses port 8088/tcp for websites and port 7080/tcp for OpenLiteSpeed Admin Panel.

 You need to allow both of these ports in Linux Firewall to enable network access.